Toni Silić

-Toni Silić (born 7 May 2004) is a Croatian professional footballer who plays as a goalkeeper for Hajduk Split.
+Toni Silić (born 7 May 2004) is a Croatian professional footballer who plays as a goalkeeper for Croatian Football League club Hajduk Split.

 Club career

-In the summer of 2023, Toni joined Moldavian club, Sheriff Tiraspol, on loan with an option to buy at the end of the season.
+In the summer of 2023, Silić joined Moldavian club Sheriff Tiraspol, on loan with an option to buy at the end of the season.

 Personal life

-Toni has a older brother, Josip, who is also a professional goalkeeper.
+Silić has an older brother, Josip, who is also a professional goalkeeper.